Brand Strategy & Positioning

 Wayfinding Design: Navigating Through Signage

-Have you ever got lost in a hospital, panicking, trying to find the correct department?
+Have you ever got lost in a hospital, panicking and trying to find the right department?
 Or circle in some car-parking garage searching for your car as if it had entered the witness protection program?

 Welcome to the world with no wayfinding design.